 What can I do in order to avoid this?

 The most basic of security applies to the fullest here.
 Keep your passwords safe and your browser history clean.
 Check before you click, hover over a link to see the page it will bring you to and always keep in mind that the internet is a jungle that can be just as dangerous to adults, as it can be to children.

 Statistics undeniably confirm that the majority of non-technically induced breaches occur due to user error.
 We can all unanimously agree that nobody has the capability of keeping their passwords secure without extreme means of self-management.
 Whether it be due to using a simple password, the same password you thought of while back in high school, or the stranger-to-none, award-winningly famous password “123456”, your WordPress backend will nevertheless cower with constant anxiety of someday being accessed by the wrong person.

 - File copies with non-file-extension symbols (https://domain.tld/wp-config.php~)

 When accessed directly, this file, if existent will display its content in plain readable text, meaning that your application’s connection details, username/password/etc. will fall into the wrong hands.
-Near all applications will have such a configuration file, regardless in which folder it is located or the syntax of its content.
-If obtained, your application will be one step closer to meeting its inevitable demise in the form of defacement.
+Near all applications will have such a configuration file, regardless of which folder it is located or the syntax of its content.
+If obtained, your application will be a step closer to finding its inevitable demise in the form of defacement.

 - Publicly accessible backups with user-given names

-I can agree that it is important that we have at least a few of these many variations of security to better our odds of withstanding a dire situation, but in order to guarantee both our own as well as 3rd party customer’s day-to-day safety, we must first better ourselves in handling this type of information, rather than relying solely on the promised fortification of a firewall, because the highest castles are the ones that burn the quickest if their roots are poor.
+I can agree that it is important that we have at least a few of these many variations of security to better our odds of withstanding a dire situation.
+Nevertheless, in order to guarantee both our own as well as 3rd party customers day-to-day safety, we must first better ourselves in handling this type of info.
+We should do this, rather than relying only on the promised fortification of a firewall, because the highest castles are the ones that burn the quickest if their roots are poor.